“But of that DAY and HOURno one knows,not even the angels of heaven, but My Father only”(Matthew 24:36)

-From his book “Signs In the Heavens” by Avi Ben Mordechai, he devotes a chapter to explaining what “no man knows the day or hour” truly means from a rabbinical Hebraic perspective.
+The phrase “no man knows the day or hour” does NOT mean we will have no clue to the time of Christ’s return.
+From his book “Signs In the Heavens” by Avi Ben Mordechai, he devotes an entire chapter to explaining what “no man knows the day or hour” truly means from a rabbinical Hebraic perspective.
 It is a figure of speech.
-The following chapter contains edited excerpts from Avi Ben Mordechai’s commentaries and builds on them aiming to explain that the Holy Bible does in fact reveal the “day and hour” or “exact timing” of our Lord’s Return.
+The following contains edited excerpts from Avi Ben Mordechai’s commentaries and builds on them, aiming to explain that the Holy Bible does in fact reveal a two day window for our Lord’s Return.

 Christians over the centuries have separated themselves from their Hebraic roots causing the misunderstanding of key Jewish biblical idioms.
 An idiom is also a figure of speech.
 When Y’shua (Jesus) uttered His famous words concerning the Messianic Era in Mattityahu (Matthew) 24:26, “No one knows about that day or hour, not even the angels in Heaven, nor the Son, but only the Father”, He used a common Jewish figure of speech referring to a specific Jewish Festival.
 In essence He was saying, “I am coming for My Bride on such and such a day!
 Be watching!”
 What day could the Jewish idiom be referring to?
 Keep reading!